xoseperez/basicstation-docker/README.md

 **NOTE**: files in the config folder take precedence over variables, so if you mount a `config` folder with a `station.conf` file, the `DEVICE` or `GATEWAY_EUI` variables will not be used.
 If you want to change any of them, you will have to modify the file manually or delete it so it will be recreated form the variables again.

 Example slave configuration for a device using 2 radios for antenna divertisy (sectorial antennas, for instance).
-Note that you can mix different type of radios (SX1202/SX1203 or USB/SPI) as long as you don't mix SX1301 with SX1302/3 radios (they use different basicstation binaries).
+Note that you can mix different type of radios (SX1202/SX1203 or USB/SPI) as long as you don't mix SX1301 with SX1302/3 radios (they use different binaries).

 ```
 $ cat config/slave-0.conf